 Anyone can feel threatened if they are scared or paranoid about their safety.
 And it seems that Zimmerman was paranoid.

 Again, why did Mr. Zimmerman have a broken nose?
 Why was his skull bleeding?
-Pretty hard for Trayvon to attack Zimmerman after he’s been shot.
+Pretty hard for Trayvon to attack Zimmerman with such force after he’s been shot.
 Could this whole thing be one giant accident?
 Was Trayvon Martin standing his ground because he thought someone was stalking him?
 Or was George Zimmerman standing his ground because Trayvon attacked him?

 The bottom line is, no one knows what happened except Trayvon Martin and George Zimmerman.
 Anthony Turner was not there.
 Anthony Turner is acquiring his “facts” from the media.
 And if media sources like the New York Times (publisher of the article in question) are the source of “facts”, then clearly we have a bias in this particular case.
 How about we let the police, the FBI, the Justice Department and the courts decide if a crime was committed?